Rural School-Community Partnership Research Consortium

-The consortium includes teams of researchers in education at William & Mary, the Pennsylvania State University, the University of North Carolina at Chapel Hill, the University of Idaho, the University of South Carolina and at other educational institutions and research entities in the U.S. But the consortium is about more than research, and involves partnerships with rural schools and communities across the nation to understand and address their needs, learn from local innovations, and provide a forum for their experiences and voices.
+The consortium includes teams of researchers in education at William & Mary, the Pennsylvania State University, Texas Tech University, the University of North Carolina at Chapel Hill, the University of Idaho, the University of South Carolina and at other educational institutions and research entities in the U.S. But the consortium is about more than research, and involves partnerships with rural schools and communities across the nation to understand and address their needs, learn from local innovations, and provide a forum for their experiences and voices.

 Current issues in rural community sustainability and education

 At the center of this consortium are the concepts of future and diversity.
 Many rural communities, schools, and students are at a critical juncture in terms of answering the questions “what’s next?” and “what do I do today to prepare for tomorrow?”
 Leaving the farm, the countryside, or the small town has long been a core aspect of rural demography as well as the growth of the United States.
 However, in the past several decades the stability of rural schools and communities has become especially precarious, with many rural schools facing consolidation and closure, and many rural people leaving their home communities for opportunities elsewhere.

 Historically, rural youth could simply look back at their parents, grandparents, and prior generations to identify their own career opportunities and lifestyles.
 This has changed as traditional rural jobs have been lost, restructured, or reduced in terms of status or economic power.
 Many rural communities are seeing the outmigration of families and youth who have the means to move to communities with greater economic opportunity and resources.
 Thus, the life of rural communities is linked to the opportunities for young people and the capacity of schools to prepare them for these opportunities.